TimofeyTanuki/Tanuki.Atlyss/README.md

 `BepInEx/config/{Plugin assembly name}/default.command.properties` - Default command file.<br>
 `BepInEx/config/{Plugin assembly name}/russian.command.properties` - Russian command file.

-To change the language of all plugins, you need to replace it in the bootloader configuration.<br>
+To change the language of all plugins, you need to replace it in the bootstrap configuration.<br>
 `BepInEx/config/9c00d52e-10b8-413f-9ee4-bfde81762442.cfg`<br>
 The specified language will be used in all plugins where it is available, otherwise the first one encountered will be used.<br>
 You should use the full names of languages and only lowercase letters.
 For example: `russian`, `english`, `spanish`.